 In my “day job” I’m a technologist with a Ph.D. in computer science so I am in a perhaps unique position to see some of the changes taking place in reading and writing, publishing and consumption of content, that leave us all mouths agape with the changes taking place in the publishing industry writ large.

 Alistair Ainscott is my pen name, of course, and I’ll reveal my real name at some point.
 Just not quite yet.
-I do not yet have any electronic publications available; everything I’ve written is currently resting on the desk of one professional editor or another, but I will soon be getting started with that and short stories and collections will be soon to follow.
+Most of what I’ve written is currently resting on the desk of one professional editor or another, but I do have a few short stories available electronically on all the major platforms.

 I’ll also announce here the small victories and defeats, the steps along my journey of discovery of this new continent, in the hopes that what I discover may be of use or interest to others.